TouK/nussknacker/docs/installation_configuration_guide/DeploymentManagerConfiguration.md

 The table below contains configuration options for the Lite engine.
-If you install Designer with Helm, you can customize the Helm chart to use different values for those [options](https://artifacthub.io/packages/helm/touk/nussknacker#configuration-in-values-yaml).
+If you install Designer with Helm, you can customize the Helm chart to use different values for these [options](https://artifacthub.io/packages/helm/touk/nussknacker#configuration-in-values-yaml).
 If you install Designer outside the K8s cluster then the required changes should be applied under the `deploymentConfig` key as any other Nussknacker non K8s configuration.